 The HCEI discusses a wide variety of products suitable for biomass energy production, including conventional sources such as trees, but also agricultural residues like sugarcane bagasse and macadamia nut shells, dedicated energy crops such as hemp (Cannabis sativa) and bana grass (Pennisetum purpureum), and even urban wastes.
-The nascent forest industry in Hawai'i is recognized as a potential source of biomass feedstock, including biomass produced through wood residues generated as a byproduct of timber harvesting and wood processing, or potentially through the development and production of dedicated forest biomass into biodiesel to provide a renewable source of fuel for land, sea, and air transportation.
+The nascent forest industry in Hawai'i is recognized as a potential source of biomass feedstock, including biomass produced through wood residues generated as a byproduct of timber harvesting and wood processing, or potentially through the development and production of dedicated forest biomass crops.
+The HCEI also envisions the development of biorefineries that will convert biomass into biodiesel to provide a renewable source of fuel for land, sea, and air transportation.